A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Theoretical Analysis of the Quality of the Network Flow Restriction

 \subsection{Tightness of the Bound from Theorem \ref{thm:thermal-limit-bound}}

-As we will show through our empirical study in Section~\ref{sec:computational-results}, we believe that in practice, the bound on the thermal limits in Theorem \ref{thm:thermal-limit-bound} is quite conservative.
+As we will show through our empirical study in Section \ref{sec:computational-results}, we believe that in practice, the bound on the thermal limits in Theorem \ref{thm:thermal-limit-bound} is quite conservative.
 That is, even for thermal limit values much smaller than the bound given in Theorem \ref{thm:thermal-limit-bound}, NFLB is the same optimal value as the original problem.
-However, we can show that for artificial instances the result is tight within a constant: \begin{proposition} There exists a constant $c$ and a family of graphs $\{G^n(V^n, E^n)\}_{n \in \N}$ where all susceptances are equal to 1 with corresponding injections $d^n \in \R^{|V^n|}$ and $\lim_{n \to \infty} \Vert d^n\Vert _1 = \infty$ such that if
+However, we can show that for artificial instances the result is tight within a constant: \begin{proposition} There exists a constant $c$ and a family of digraphs $\{G^n(V^n, E^n)\}_{n \in \N}$ where all susceptances are equal to 1 with corresponding injections $d^n \in \R^{|V^n|}$ and $\lim_{n \to \infty} \Vert d^n\Vert _1 = \infty$ such that if

-for all non-tree edges $e$ then $d^n$ is a flow-polytope feasible injection but not a DCOPF feasible injection. \end{proposition} A formal proof is provided in Appendix~\ref{sec:proofs}, Section~\ref{sec:proof-tight-within-constant}, but an example of such a graph is shown in Figure~\ref{artifical-graph-n3}.
-In essence, we can construct a graph where the thermal limits satisfy the requirement of the theorem, but the triangles prevent there existing phase angles such that the lines can be used at capacity.
-In practice, such an instance would be surprising, since most edges in real networks are non-tree edges in order to prevent a single point of failure.
+for all non-cut-arcs $e$ then $d^n$ is a flow-polytope feasible injection but not a DCOPF feasible injection. \end{proposition} A formal proof is provided in Appendix \ref{sec:proofs}, section \ref{sec:proof-tight-within-constant}, but an example of such a digraph is shown in Figure \ref{artifical-graph-n3}.
+In essence, we can construct a digraph where the thermal limits satisfy the requirement of the theorem, but the triangles prevent there existing phase angles such that the lines can be used at capacity.
+In practice, such an instance would be surprising, since most arcs in real networks are non-cut-arcs in order to prevent a single point of failure.